compagnb/w18_intro_to_iot/wk1.md

     * **GPIO** pins can be hooked to sensors or buttons to listen to the world, or they can be hooked to lights and buzzers to act upon the world.
     * There are also pins to allow you to **power** your device, or power motors and outputs outside of your device.
     * There are pins for **Serial/UART** communication, and a pin for resetting your device.
+    * The Photon has two **DACs (Digital to Analog converters)** onboard connected to pin DAC (A6) and A3, when you select analogWrite on those two pins you can set a value between 0 to 4095 (12bit resolution) and continous analog voltage will be applied at the pin output (not PWM), you can use it for controlling electronic devices that require precision analog voltage setting.
+Those two pins will be marked in orange color when activated in analogWrite mode (instead of yellow color for the rest of the PWM-enabled pins).
 ![photon 2](https://github.com/compagnb/w18_intro_to_iot/blob/master/imgs/photon2.png "photon 2")

 * There are several awesome buttons and LEDs on your Photon to make it easier to use.